-- Institute for Registration and Notary Affairs (IRN) - Civil, commercial and land registry services to private individuals and companies (available only in Portuguese).
+- Institute for Registration and Notary Affairs (IRN) - Civil, commercial and land registry services to private individuals and companies (only available in Portuguese).

 - Business Spot Desk/Entrepreneur Service Desk - Single service desk based on a multichannel service model: face-to-face, digital, digital assisted and by phone.

-- “On the Spot Branch” – Sucursal na Hora (available only in Portuguese).
+- “On the Spot Branch” – Sucursal na Hora (only available in Portuguese).

-- “On the Spot Association” – Associação na Hora (available only in Portuguese).
+- “On the Spot Association” – Associação na Hora (only available in Portuguese).